pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 -----------------------------------

 You must tell the middleware how many proxies set each header so it knows what values to trust.
-Below are the pgAdmin configuration parameters for 'X-Forwarded-*' options with default values. pgAdmin is ready by default to run behind reverse proxy even on a non-standard port and these config options don't need to be changed.
+Below are the pgAdmin configuration parameters for X-Forwarded-* options with default values. pgAdmin is ready by default to run behind reverse proxy even on a non-standard port and these config options don't need to be changed.
 If required, you can tweak these config as per your need.